wily-james/wani/README.md

 # Wani

-## A familiar WaniKani experience. . . in the terminal
+## A familiar WaniKani experience in the terminal

 - Do your WaniKani reviews from the command line.
 - Work offline, syncing reviews with the WaniKani servers later.